John Wayne: Death

-Although he enrolled in a cancer vaccine study in an attempt to ward off the disease, Wayne died of stomach cancer on June 11, 1979, aged 72, at the UCLA Medical Center in Los Angeles.
-He was buried in the Pacific View Memorial Park Cemetery in Corona del Mar, Newport Beach.
-According to his son Patrick and his grandson Matthew Muñoz, who was a priest in the California Diocese of Orange, Wayne converted to Roman Catholicism shortly before his death.
-He requested that his tombstone read "Feo, Fuerte y Formal ", a Spanish epitaph Wayne described as meaning "ugly, strong, and dignified".
-His grave, which was unmarked for 20 years, has been marked since 1999 with the quotation:
+Although he enrolled in a cancer-vaccine study in an effort to ward off the disease, Wayne died of stomach cancer at the UCLA Medical Center in Los Angeles, on June 11, 1979, at age 72.
+He was buried at Pacific View Memorial Park in Corona del Mar, Newport Beach.
+According to his son Patrick and his grandson Matthew Muñoz, a priest in the Roman Catholic Diocese of Orange, Wayne converted to Roman Catholicism shortly before his death.
+He requested that his tombstone read "Feo, Fuerte y Formal ", which he described as meaning "ugly, strong, and dignified".
+His grave remained unmarked for 20 years, but since 1999 it has carried the following inscription:

 Tomorrow is the most important thing in life.
 Comes into us at midnight very clean.
 It's perfect when it arrives and it puts itself in our hands.
 It hopes we've learned something from yesterday.